mtanguyen/webapps/final_project/README.md

 To view this app in a browser on the machine it is running, go to the url http://localhost:8080

-Now to start the database off as an admin, go to your site running on port 8080 and log in with the following credentials:
+Once you are on the localhost, log in as an admin to start the database off.
+Go to your site running on port 8080 and log in with the following credentials:

 * username: admin

 * password: admin

-From there, you can access the instructor dashboard, and most importantly, upload a csv file containing login information.
-This way you can establish your own instructor account, as well as the necessary student accounts.
+Once logged in, access the instructor dashboard to upload a CSV file for users login credentials.
+As an instructor or TA, another feature is to add a zipped file of the sites.
+At the bottom, instructors and TAs can see the voting poll and download a CSV report.

+For the student dashboard, you will see different sites and vote.
+Note: students can only vote once.

 ## Administration